m0sc0/EX280/P3/README.md

 ## OPENSHIFT AUTH
-3.02 In this lab we will attach a Id Providers
+3.02 In this lab we will attach an Identity Provider
 ```
 lab auth-provider start
 source /usr/local/etc/ocp4.config